Small Molecule Drug Discovery Project Awards

-Applications for Drug Discovery Small Molecule Project Awards are considered twice a year and follow a two-stage process:
+Applications are considered twice a year and follow a three-stage process:

 - Outline: you must submit a short outline application, which will be reviewed by the Small Molecule Expert Review Panel (SMERP) prior to being invited to submit a full application.

-- Full application: if your outline application is successful you will be invited to submit a full application.
-All applicants will have an interview with the SMERP.
+- Full application: if your outline application is successful you will be invited to submit a full application and attend an Interview with the SMERP.

 You must read the following documents before starting your application